 - Rearrange your furniture.

-- Go to the movies or rent a funny movie.
+- Go to the movies, or watch a funny movie.

 - If nothing feels fun, try doing something that you used to enjoy.

-- You are not getting better as expected after starting treatment for depression.
+- Symptoms are not getting better as expected.

 Preparing For Your Appointment

 You can help your doctor diagnose and treat your condition by being prepared for your appointment.

 Author: Healthwise Staff